donedonedone278/AnthroCharactersContinued/README.md

 donedonedone278 for creating and maintaining the github, editing, testing, and co-development.

 Thanks to Krystedez for Content Patcher management and co-development.

+Thanks to JefGrizli for major config edits, layout improvements, and mod compatibility work.

+Thank you to our first-ever translator: EMber

 Thanks to Krystedez and ColaWolf for additional characters.